frederic-perez/AmE-dictionary/data/dictionary.md

 __indoctrinate__ _v_
 __indolence__ _n_ :dart: Inactivity resulting from a dislike of work. _Syn_ laziness
 __indolent__ _adj_ :two: Very lazy, slothful.
-__indomitable__ _adj_ :five: Very determined and impossible to defeat.
+__indomitable__ _adj_ :six: Very determined and impossible to defeat.
 Incapable of being overcome, subdued, or vanquished. _Syn_ never-say-die, invincible, unconquerable _Indomitable will._ _An indomitable force._
 __indubitably__ _adv_ Without doubt; certainly.
 __inducements__
 __induct__ _v_ :two: Place ceremoniously or formally in an office or position. _Syn_ seat, invest _There was a ceremony to induct the president of the academy._